junxit/us-congress-code/title-43/chapter-12b/sec-620f.md

 ### References in Text

 The Boulder Canyon Project Act, referred to in text, is act Dec.
 21, 1928, ch.
 42, 45 Stat.
-1057, as amended, which is classified generally to subchapter I (§ 617 et seq.) of chapter 12A of this title.
+1057, which is classified generally to subchapter I (§ 617 et seq.) of chapter 12A of this title.
 For complete classification of this Act to the Code, see section 617t of this title and Tables.
 The Boulder Canyon Project Adjustment Act, referred to in text, is act July 19, 1940, ch.
 643, 54 Stat.
-774, as amended, which is classified generally to subchapter II (§ 618 et seq.) of chapter 12A of this title.
+774, which is classified generally to subchapter II (§ 618 et seq.) of chapter 12A of this title.
 For complete classification of this Act to the Code, see section 618o of this title and Tables.

 ### Amendments